rishabvivek/stellar_notetaking/README.md

 Create your own branch if you are working on it don't push directly to main branch or it will mess it up

+## FILES

+`index.js` managing the routing system/what is being displayed `electron.js` is in the `public` directory and is handling displaying the ElectronJS app `App.js` is in the `src` directory and is displaying the start page info (eg. Start your day right page) `Main.js` is in the `src/screens` directory and is the main page with the text editor and the AI assistant and is in